DataLabTechTV/datalabtechtv.github.io/content/posts/mlops-ab-testing/index.md

 ### Prediction Drift

 Also known as concept drift, we measure prediction drift based on the D-statistic from the Kolmogorov–Smirnov test.
-The lower the D-statistic the less prediction drift there is.
+The lower the D-statistic, the less prediction drift there is.
 As we can see, prediction drift is reaching critical levels for the logistic regression model, while being much lower for the XGBoost model, despite still showing a considerable magnitude.
 However, the logistic regression is particularly concerning, as the D-statistic is not only high, but also extremely consistent over time, indicating an issue with that model, beyond just optimization.

 ![Prediction Drift](./pred_drift.png)

 ### Feature Drift

 Also known as data drift, feature drift is measured based on ROC AUC.
 As such, we are looking for values of ~0.5, indicating no feature drift.
 As we can see, there is also considerable feature drift for both models.
 This indicates that the training data was not representative of incoming examples for inference.
-It might also be the case that data preprocessing requires a few normalization steps to make sure the text is formatted similarly in both the reference and current data.
+It might also be the case that data preprocessing requires a few normalization steps to make sure the text is formatted similarly across reference and current data.
 For our models, we're probably suffering from both problems, as we didn't put much effort into the preprocessing stage.
 This goes to show the importance of good data engineering.

 ![Feature Drift](./feat_drift.png)